 Toasted Coconut Cold Brew Coffee

-This cold brew is actually a coffee concentrate and it needs some water in the drinking glass to help mellow it out, unless of course, you're into really strong coffee…then by all means skip adding water to your glass and go for the gusto!
+Toasted coconut cold brew coffee is a terrific summer drink that will save you some time and money by making at home.
+This cold brew is actually a coffee concentrate and it needs some water in the drinking glass to help mellow it out, unless of course, you're into really strong coffee.
+Then by all means, skip adding water to your glass and go for the gusto!

 For the cold brew concentrate:

 - 2 cups whole coffee beans

 - 2 quarts water

 - 1 cup unsweetened coconut flakes or sweetened shredded coconut